Pillar guide · 14 min read

 Monitoring and quality

-Every call is transcribed, scored on 6–10 quality dimensions, and flagged for human review if any dimension drops below target.
-We monitor weekly during the first month and monthly thereafter.
+Every call is transcribed, scored on 6 to 10 quality dimensions, and flagged for human review if any dimension drops below target.
+We monitor weekly during the first month and monthly after that.
 This is the piece most deployments skip, and it is why most deployments quietly degrade.

 A realistic rollout runs two to four weeks from kickoff to cutover.
 Shorter timelines are possible but usually skip steps that cause pain later.
-Longer timelines usually indicate a scoping problem that should have been caught earlier.
+Longer timelines usually point to a scoping problem that should have been caught earlier.

 Week 1: Discovery

-We listen to 20–40 recorded calls from the last month, map the top 5–10 caller intents, document the current scheduling process, and write the knowledge base.
+We listen to 20 to 40 recorded calls from the last month, map the top 5 to 10 caller intents, document the current scheduling process, and write the knowledge base.
 We interview the front-desk staff for the edge cases that are not in the documentation.
-The deliverable is a written script, a knowledge base, and a handoff-rules document — all reviewed and signed off by the business owner.
+The deliverable is a written script, a knowledge base, and a handoff-rules document, all reviewed and signed off by the business owner.

 Voice selection, prompt engineering, calendar and CRM integration, handoff wiring, test calls.
 We run internal test calls against every documented intent and every known edge case.
-The goal at end-of-week-3 is a working agent that answers a test number and handles every documented intent correctly.
+The goal at the end of week 3 is a working agent that answers a test number and handles every documented intent correctly.

 Week 4: Pilot and cutover

-We deploy in parallel with the current receptionist — typically on a second line or as overflow.
+We deploy in parallel with the current receptionist, typically on a second line or as overflow.
 Real callers, real transcripts, real tuning.
-By end-of-week-4, the agent handles its assigned call segment (after-hours, overflow, or specific intents) with a reviewable transcript log.
+By the end of week 4, the agent handles its assigned call segment (after-hours, overflow, or specific intents) with a reviewable transcript log.
 Full cutover happens when the quality scores clear target and the business owner signs off.

-For very small deployments (single-intent, single-language, off-the-shelf scheduling), the timeline compresses to 2 weeks.
-For multi-location, multi-language, or HIPAA-scoped deployments, plan for 4–6 weeks with a longer pilot window.
+For very small deployments (single-intent, single-language, off-the-shelf scheduling), the timeline compresses to two weeks.
+For multi-location, multi-language, or HIPAA-scoped deployments, plan for four to six weeks with a longer pilot window.

-Monitoring retainer $200–$500 Weekly transcript review first month; monthly after
+Monitoring Weekly transcript review in the first month, monthly after that

 The 5 most common failure modes